bgigurtsis/blog/_posts/2021-02-15-discordbot.md

         await message.add_reaction(emoji)
 {% endhighlight %}

 This block first checks if the message received is from the bot.
-If so it returns and exits.
+If so it returns and waits for another message.

 Otherwise it checks for a specific user ID that I define.
-Then if it matchs the regex or if the message contains an attachment the bot reacts to that message.
+Then if it that message either match's the regex (is a link) or if the message contains an attachment the bot reacts to that message.

 {% highlight python %}
 client.run(os.getenv('TOKEN'))